-in this first scientific experiment of its kind
+A first scientific experiment of its kind with sound researcher

-In the beginning of 2019 the award winning Israeli filmmaker Tsipi Raz contacted Anders Holte.
+In the beginning of 2019 the award winning filmmaker Tsipi Raz contacted Anders Holte.
 At the time she was still working on her new documentary “The 1 Field”.
-Tsipi wanted to shoot one last scientific experiment in which she planned to test and film the effect of sound and music, in particular the effect of Anders' voice together with Cacina’s music on water and on human blood.
+Tsipi wanted to shoot one last scientific experiment in which she planned to film and document the effect of sound and music on water and on human blood.
+In particular the effect of Anders' voice together with the music of Anders & Cacina.

 With this idea in mind they contacted world renowned sound researcher and acoustic physics scientist John Stuart Reid, and to their delight he agreed to perform these tests.